Forearm Fatigue During Lat Pulldowns? Here’s Why & How to Fix it!

-This typically comes down to an incorrect setup, poor technique, or using too much weight.
-Some great form cues to ensure you hit the lats rather than your forearms include retracting your shoulder blades, using a “thumb over” grip, leading the movement with your elbows as opposed to your hands, not allowing your elbows to flare out to the sides, and ensuring that your torso isn’t leaning back too far.
+If you’re feeling lat pulldowns in your forearms this typically comes down to an incorrect setup, poor technique, or using too much weight.
+Ensure that you retract your shoulder blades, use a “thumb over” grip, lead the movement with your elbows not your hands, don’t allow your elbows to flare out to the sides, and don’t lean back too far.

 Do Lat Pulldowns Work Forearms?